Gris87/ngos/docs/0. Intro/4. How to build/README.md

     verify-tests     - Build and run test_verifier tool in order to verify test coverage verify-docs      - Build and run docs_verifier tool in order to verify documents test             - Perform kernel testing
-    run-gdb-debug    - Build the source code in debug mode and run gdb_debug tool debug            - Build the source code in debug mode release          - Build the source code in release mode test-debug       - Build the source code in debug mode with the tests included
+    debug            - Build the source code in debug mode release          - Build the source code in release mode test-debug       - Build the source code in debug mode with the tests included